Mindful Teachers Training Program (MTTP)

 “A teacher is never a giver of truth; he is a guide, a pointer to the truth that each student must find for himself.”

-The Mindful Teachers Training Program consists of the following modules:
+The Mindful Teachers Training Program includes:

 - Mindful Movement brings children into an awareness of their bodies and changing physical sensations as they move through various poses which take them out of automatic pilot; it also teaches awareness of breathing.